 Candidates who have completed fellowship training should use cases from their practice.
 A 12- or 18-month case list may be submitted.
-If their fellowship training was in a field related to Obstetrics and Gynecology they may use cases from their fellowship training if they cannot meet the minimum number of required cases from their practice.
+If their fellowship training was in a field related to Obstetrics and Gynecology, they may use cases from their fellowship training if they cannot meet the minimum number of required cases from their practice.
 Additionally, they may use cases from their senior year of residency training if needed, but may not use senior resident cases for more than one of the case lists (Obstetrics or Gynecology).
+Additionally, they may not use residency cases if they completed residency in 2011 or earlier.